David Michael Levine, MD, MPH, MA

 Brigham & Women's Hospital

-He earned his Master’s in teaching in special and secondary science education and served as a high school chemistry teacher and science department chair in Chicago Public Schools.
-He received his medical degree from Washington University in St. Louis and completed his residency at New York University and Bellevue Hospital in internal medicine – primary care.
-He completed a general internal medicine fellowship at Brigham Health and Harvard Medical School and received his Master’s in public health at the Harvard School of Public Health.
+David received his undergraduate degree from Pomona College in biology and politics.
+He earned his Master of Arts in teaching in special and secondary science education and served as a high school chemistry teacher and science department chair in Chicago Public Schools.
+He received his medical degree from Washington University in St Louis and completed his residency at New York University and Bellevue Hospital in internal medicine – primary care.
+He completed a general internal medicine fellowship at Brigham and Women’s Hospital and Harvard Medical School and received his Master of Public Health at the Harvard School of Public Health.